 THE ALLEGHENY COUNTY BAR ASSOCIATION

-JUDICIARY COMMITTEE WILL INTERVIEW CANDIDATES INTERESTED IN RECEIVING A RATING FOR THE ALLEGHENY COUNTY COURT OF COMMON PLEAS OR ANY OTHER COURT OF THE COMMONWEALTH OF PA
+JUDICIARY COMMITTEE WILL INTERVIEW CANDIDATES INTERESTED IN RECEIVING A RATING FOR THE ALLEGHENY COUNTY COURT OF COMMON PLEAS, PA APPELLATE COURTS AND UNITED STATES DISTRICT COURT FOR THE WESTERN DISTRICT OF PA

-To download a candidate questionnaire and other related materials please see below.
+Please see below to download a candidate questionnaire and other related materials.
 If you would like to request that a candidate questionnaire be e-mailed to you, contact David A. Blaner, ACBA Executive Director, 400 Koppers Building, 436 Seventh Avenue, Pittsburgh PA 15219.
 Mr. Blaner can be contacted by phone at (412) 402-6601 or by e-mail at firstname.lastname@example.org.
-Candidates must submit twenty-eight (28) copies of the questionnaire, a writing sample and signed candidate pledge form.
+Twenty-eight copies of the questionnaire, a writing sample and signed candidate pledge form must be submitted.

 Instructions for submitting a candidate questionnaire